vittfiles/Alura-Oracle-Challenge-java-Spring-API-REST/README.md

 This is a challenge called Foro Hub made with Spring Boot.
 You can connect to this API to handle topics.
+This implement <a href="https://springdoc.org" target="_blank">https://springdoc.org</a> to try the api.

 ## Deploy

 Create a database using MySQL and add the credentials in the referenced system environment variables in the application.properties file.
+To try the api when the server is running, go to url: http://localhost:8080/swagger-ui.html

 ## How to use
 - Create an user.